 Progress is a team sport.
 If we want to go far, we have to go together.
 Charlotte is blessed with so many passionate, committed, and talented community leaders, each contributing to our city.
 That’s why I’ve worked to ensure the City is investing in grassroots organizations, like partnering with the Urban League to help community groups scale up their operations, and respond to funding opportunities.
 So far, we’ve committed over $300k to the West Boulevard Neighborhood Coalition and the Three Sisters Market grocery co-op, the first of its kind in the city.

-In addition, I’ve championed increasing District 3 residents’ participation on City Boards & Commissions, and worked to amplify the voice of emerging neighborhood organizations like the Northwest Community Alliance as we plan for Charlotte’s Future.
+In addition, I’ve championed increasing District 3 residents’ participation on City Boards & Commissions, and worked to amplify the voice of emerging neighborhood organizations like the Northwest Community Alliance through community benefit agreements as we plan for Charlotte’s Future.
 Through the rezoning process, we’ve secured land to build affordable homeownership opportunities with the West Side Community Land Trust.

 Many of us have our hands full, juggling work, family, and community activities.
 In such a fast-paced world, every moment counts.
 We need a mobility network that gets you where you need to be efficiently, so you can spend more time on what matters.
 That’s why I championed infrastructure investment in across the city, working with my colleagues to secure $14M in congestion mitigation funds, $5M of which is set aside specifically for Steele Creek.
 I continue to work with City staff, developers, and the community to take a big picture approach to development, ensuring everybody benefits from growth in our community.
 I support a responsible approach to implementing the City’s Strategic Mobility Plan.